 You want your troops as strong as possible, and aside from gear (which we’ll cover later in the article), research is the most important way to do this.

 Anything that increases Attack, HP or Armor is worth investing in.
-Whether you continue to go deeper in the Defense tree aside from the City Defense skills is a judgement call.
+Whether you continue to go deeper in the Defense tree aside from the City Defense skills is a judgment call.
 Hospital Healing Speed and Capacity can be very useful, and if you are using Traps in your wall then the +Trap HP and Attack are key.
 But these are not 100% necessary.

 The embassy skills look good on paper but in practice, unless you have a reliable source of higher-tier or same tier reinforcements, you don’t need to invest in these.